rxt1077/cjdns_research/docs/paper.md

 * Provide end-to-end encryption
 * Limit the size of routing tables
 * Make denial of service atacks much more difficult
-* Simplify the configuration networks
+* Simplify the configuration of networks

 By utilizing already existing network structures, cjdns has a better chance of gaining widespread adoption than several of its competitors.
-It is also worth noting that cjdns has been used to successfully build large-scale, currently operating networks such as Hyperboria.
+It is also worth noting that cjdns has been used to successfully build large-scale, currently operating networks such as [Hyperboria](https://hyperboria.net/).

 The stack for a typical implementation of cjdns looks like this: